timescale/docs/timescaledb/tutorials/time-series-forecast.md

 <img class="main-content__illustration" src="http://assets.iobeam.com/images/docs/rides_count.png" alt="Rides Count Graph" />

 In our graphing of this data, the grey area around the prediction line in blue is the prediction interval, i.e. the uncertainty of the prediction, while the red line is the actual observed pickup count.The number of pickups on Saturday January 23rd is zero because the data is missing for this period of time.

-We find that the prediction for January 22nd matches impressively with the observed values, but the prediction overestimates for the following days.
+You might find that the prediction for January 22nd matches impressively with the observed values, but the prediction overestimates for the following days.
 It is clear that the model has captured the seasonality of the data, as you can see the forecasted values of the number of pickups drop dramatically overnight from 1am, before rising again from around 6am.
 There is a noticeable increase in the number of pickups in the afternoon compared to the morning, with a slight dip around lunchtime and a sharp peak around 6pm when presumably people take cabs to return home after work.

 While these findings do not reveal anything completely unexpected, it is still valuable to have the analysis verify our expectations.
 It must be noted that the ARIMA model is not perfect and this is evident from the anomalous prediction made for January 25th.
 The ARIMA model created uses the previous week's data to make predictions.
 January 18th 2016 was Martin Luther King day, and so the distribution of ride pickups throughout the day is slightly different from that of a standard Monday.
 Also, the holiday probably affected riders' behavior on the surrounding days too.
 The model does not pick up such anomalous data that arise from various holidays and this must be noted before reaching a conclusion.
 Simply taking out such anomalous data, by only using the first two weeks of January for example, may have led to a more accurate prediction.
 This demonstrates the importance of understanding the context behind our data.

-Although R offers a rich library of statistical models, we had to import the data into R before performing calculations.
+Although R offers a rich library of statistical models, it requires importing the data into R before performing calculations.
 With a larger dataset, this can become a bottleneck to marshal and transfer all the data to the R process (which itself might run out of memory and start swapping).
 So, let's look into an alternative method that allows us to move our computations to the database and improve this performance.

 ### Non-Seasonal ARIMA with Apache MADlib
 [MADlib][madlib] is an open-source library